martincartledge/martins-blog-deprecated-/content/blog/learning-go-week-5/index.md

 In the example above, I am creating a new `struct` of type `car`.

-- first, I declare that you are creating a new `type`
+- first, I declare that I am creating a new `type`
 - then I declare an identifier for this `type`, in this case, our `type` is `car`
 - we declare our new type, `car`, to have the _underlying_ type of `struct`
 - next, we list out the `field names` paired with their `type`